The Top Skills To Put on a Resume: Examples and Guide

 Presenting your skills on a resume effectively requires thought, precision, and a bit of strategy.

-Essentially, the key is to emphasize relevance.
+Essentially, the key is to emphasize relevance and fit.
 This begins with a keen study of the job description.
 It’s there where you’ll find a dictionary of keywords that should resonate through your skills section.

 The idea is not to echo these skills verbatim, but to filter them through your own experiences and proficiency.
 Each skill should reflect a facet of the job role.